Naida1710/baby_bites/README.md

 **Navigation bar**
 1. The navbar should be displayed on all pages, except the Login, Logout and Registration pages.
-2. The navbar should include clearly labeled links (Home, About, All Recipes, Register, Login and Logout).
+2. The navbar should include clearly labeled links (Home, About, All Recipes (with dropdown menu), Share a Recipe,  Register, Login and Logout).
 3. The currently active page should be visually highlighted to help users identify their location within the site.Additionally, when hovering over Home, About, Login, Logout and Register navigation links, an animated underline should appear smoothly beneath the text to improve user experience and clarity.
 The All Recipes link should have a downward arrow icon next to the label and act as a dropdown menu toggle.
 When clicked on the arrow, it should display a dropdown list of age-based recipe categories (e.g., 6+ Months, 8+ Months, 10+ Months, 1 Year Old).
-Each dropdown item should be a clickable link that routes to the corresponding age-specific recipe page part.
+Selecting an option automatically filters the recipes on the page to show only those appropriate for the chosen age group.
 4. The navigation should dynamically adjust based on the user’s authentication status:
 - If the user is not authenticated: show Login and Register links.
 - If the user is authenticated: show the Logout link instead.
 5. The navbar should be responsive across all device sizes.
 On smaller screens, links should be collapsed into a dropdown (hamburger menu) for better usability.
 6. All navigation links should route the user to the correct pages:
 - Login, Logout, and Register should link to external pages (typically handled by Django AllAuth or similar).
-- Home and About should link to internal pages within the app (e.g., via {% url 'home' %} and {% url 'about' %}).
+- Home, About, All Recipes (dropdown menu incl.) and Share a Recipe should link to internal pages within the app.

 **Login and logout**
 1. Users should be able to log in using their username or email along with their password.